jjh42/mock/README.md

 providing the example of the call we expected (the second argument `:_` has a special meaning of matching anything).

-You can also pass the option `:passthrough` to retain the origina module functionality.
+You can also pass the option `:passthrough` to retain the original module functionality.
 For example
 ```` elixir
 defmodule MyTest do